cfpland/frontend/content/guides/06-success-rejection.md

 > Look at the talks that were accepted, what did they have in common with your proposal?
 What did they have that was different?
 Maybe you can ask some of the people who got talks accepted to share their details & pitch (things that are not put on the schedule).
 > _[Richard Schneeman](https://schneems.com/blogs/2016-04-07-conference-proposal)_

-Finally, you might get a discount to attend the conference just because you submitted.
+Finally, you might get a discount to attend the conference just because you submitted to.
 It might be worth going so you can meet some of the other speakers and organizers and learn what things will make your application stand out next year.
 Getting engaged with the speaker community is a great way to learn more about what makes a successful conference speaking proposal.

 <div class="card bg-info-light mb-3">
 <div class="card-body">